Bwiti: Sects and Rites

 The term "Bwiti" is often misrepresented in the west.
-This is likely due to a lack of information dissemination (considering it is an oral tradition), appropriation and modification of rites amongst the different populations, and purposeful disinformation to keep rites secret.
+This is likely due to a lack of information dissemination (considering it is an oral tradition), appropriation and modification of rites amongst the different populations, and intentional disinformation to keep rites secret.
 The Pygmy peoples are often cited as the origin of Bwiti, or at least of the use of Iboga in a ritualistic context.

 Recognition

 Bwiti is one of Gabon's official traditions.
 Some sects are influenced by Christianity, and include the use of the Christian calendar.